 Despite official statistics that tend to show moderate economic growth, the Corporation is of the opinion that the economy has been in contraction since 2014, though the rate of contraction has varied based on economic policy.
 Recent statements by prominent politicians that were designed to embarrass and belittle China, have resulted in China dramatically reducing imports of raw commodities.
-This has led to a noticeable decline in economic activity during recent months.
+This led to a continued decline in economic activity during most of 2017 and the first quarter of 2018.
 Furthermore, changes to tax rates, particularly related to mining licenses, has served to further dissuade foreign investment.
 Recent arrests of prominent former Mongolian politicians who have been supportive of foreign investment has further dissuaded foreign investment, while likely ensuring that the senior government officials do not approve laws supportive of foreign investment in order to avoid arrest themselves.
+During March of 2018, Prime Minister Khurelsukh Ukhnaa visited with high-level Chinese officials who agreed to allow an increase of Mongolian commodity exports.
+This increase in exports has had a beneficial impact on the overall economy and has led to the first increase in rental rates in many years during the end of the second quarter of 2018 and into July of 2018.
+However, optimism for a recovery must be tempered by a recent decline in commodity prices and continued political grandstanding which may reverse China's policy of increasing Mongolian exports.

 During the past seven years, Mongolia has had five Prime Ministers, seven Cabinets and even more substantial turnover within most ministries.
 This has led to inconsistent policy-making, arbitrary decision-making and a general focus amongst ministers on looting their ministries and extorting businesspeople as rapidly as possible-as their tenures tend to be short.
 This cycle of corruption and incompetence, coupled with a distrust of foreigners by most voters, has led to policies generally designed to stymie foreign investment and devalue existing investments.
 The two recent People's Party governments have made statements that are more supportive of foreign investment however these statements have rarely been backed up by actions that would actually tempt anyone to invest in Mongolia.
 Furthermore, despite statements of support for foreign investment, multiple investors are waiting for government approvals for their businesses to move forward and there has been a continued net divestment amongst most existing foreign investors.

 Management believes that the current economic slow-down is the result of policies that have discouraged FDI.
 When the government takes the appropriate steps to stimulate FDI, it is expected that the economy can return to economic growth.
 Management remains a believer in the long-term growth potential of Mongolia.